-On September 1, 2020, we acquired 100 percent of the outstanding shares of vivaMOS Ltd. ("vivaMOS"), a developer and fabricator of high-end large-area complementary metal-oxide-semiconductor (CMOS) image sensors for a wide range of X-ray applications.
+On September 1, 2020, we acquired 100 percent of the outstanding shares of vivaMOS Ltd. ("vivaMOS"), a developer and fabricator of high-end large-area complementary metal-oxide-semiconductor ("CMOS") image sensors for a wide range of X-ray applications.
 We acquired vivaMOS for an aggregate purchase price of \$17,154 net of cash and other closing adjustments of approximately \$158, utilizing cash on hand.
 Based on the fair value of the assets acquired and the liabilities assumed, goodwill of \$14,394 and identifiable intangible assets of \$4,040 were recorded.
 The identifiable intangible assets consist primarily of \$3,900 of technology (amortized over 10 years) and \$140 of non-compete agreements (amortized over 3 years).
-Goodwill associated with this acquisition is not tax deductible.
-This acquisition is being reported in our Advanced Technology Solutions segment and the results of vivaMOS are not material to our Consolidated Financial Statements.
-As of October 31, 2020, the purchase price allocation remains preliminary as we complete our assessments of intangible assets and income taxes.
+Goodwill associated with this acquisition was not tax deductible.
+This acquisition is being reported in our Advanced Technology Solutions segment and the results of vivaMOS were not material to our Consolidated Financial Statements.

 On June 1, 2020, we acquired 100 percent of the outstanding shares of Fluortek, Inc. ("Fluortek"), a precision plastic extrusion manufacturer that provides custom dimensioned tubing to the medical device industry.
 We acquired Fluortek for an aggregate purchase price of \$125,260, net of cash and other closing adjustments of approximately \$515, utilizing cash on hand.
 Based on the fair value of the assets acquired and the liabilities assumed, property, plant and equipment and working capital - net of \$19,843, goodwill of \$76,047 and identifiable intangible assets of \$29,370 were recorded.
 The identifiable intangible assets consist primarily of \$19,700 of customer relationships (amortized over 12 years), \$7,400 of technology (amortized over 10 years), \$1,500 of tradenames (amortized over 10 years), and \$770 of non-compete agreements (amortized over 5 years).
-Goodwill associated with this acquisition is tax deductible.
-This acquisition is being reported in our Advanced Technology Solutions segment and the results for Fluortek are not material to the our Consolidated Financial Statements.
-As of October 31, 2020, the purchase price allocation remains preliminary as we complete our assessment of income taxes.
+Goodwill associated with this acquisition was tax deductible.
+This acquisition is being reported in our Advanced Technology Solutions segment and the results for Fluortek were not material to the our Consolidated Financial Statements.